 What are the differences between this plugin and Lockette?

 This plugin uses no code from Lockette.
 It was written from scratch.
-I have listed the major ones here, but there are many more smaller differences.
+I have listed the major differences here, but there are many more smaller differences.

 Lockette has no real UUID support: it just looks up your old names.
 (UUIDs are cached as Bukkit metadata, but not saved, so they are lost when the server restarts.)
-BlockLocker uses hidden text components, which means that the data will carry over to other Minecraft servers (like Sponge, if BlockLocker gets ported to Sponge) and that external editors like MCEdit won't delete the UUID data.
+BlockLocker uses hidden text components, which means that the data is stored safely inside the chunk and that external editors like MCEdit won't delete the UUID data.

 Lockette has only rudimentary redstone support.
 You have to add [Everyone] to your door for redstone to work.
 In BlockLocker [Everyone] still works, but you can also add a [Redstone] tag instead.

 Hoppers are not well supported in Lockette: either they never take items from protected containers, or always, depending on a configuration setting.
 BlockLocker allows you to add a [Redstone] tag to allow hoppers.
 When no [Redstone] (or [Everyone]) tag is added, hoppers won't be able to place or take items from the container.

 Placing signs works a little different.
 In both plugins you can attach a sign to a container simply by right-clicking the container with a sign in your hand.
 The sign will be filled with [Private] on the first line and your name on the second line.
 In Lockette you can also place a sign next to a container.
 You have to manually type [Private] on the first line.
 Lockette will then move the sign so that it is attached to the chest.
 I find this behaviour not very useful, so it is not included in BlockLocker.
 For those cases where you want to add something to the third or fourth line of the sign, you can either edit the sign after placing it, or you can place the sign while sneaking, allowing you manually edit the sign.